rage/java-programming/data/part-2/4-methods.md

 <!-- **Metodi** tarkoittaa nimettyä lauseista koostuvaa joukkoa, jota voi kutsua muualta ohjelmakoodista nimen perusteella.
 Ohjelmointikielet tarjoavat valmiita metodeja, mutta ohjelmoija voi myös kirjoittaa omia metodeja.
 On oikeastaan on melko poikkeuksellista mikäli ohjelmassa ei ole yhtään itse kirjoitettua metodia, sillä metodit auttavat ohjelman jäsentämisessä.
 Tästä lähtien lähes jokainen kurssilla tehty ohjelma sisältääkin itsekirjoitettuja metodeja. -->

 **A method** means a named set consisting of statements that can be called from elsewhere in the program code by its name.
 Programming languages offer pre-made methods, but programmers can also write their own ones.
-It would in fact be quite exceptional if a program used no methods written by the programmer, because methods help in structuring the program.
+It would, in fact, be quite exceptional if a program used no methods written by the programmer, because methods help in structuring the program.
 From this point onward nearly every program on the course will therefore contain custom-created methods.

 <!-- Metodit kirjoitetaan ohjelmarunkoon `main`:in aaltosulkeiden ulkopuolelle mutta kuitenkin "uloimmaisten" aaltosulkeiden sisäpuolelle, joko mainin ylä- tai alapuolelle. -->

-In the code boilerplate, methods are written outside of the curly braces of the `main`, yet inside out the `outermost` curly braces.
+In the code boilerplate, methods are written outside of the curly braces of the `main`, yet inside out the "outermost" curly braces.
 They can be located above or below the main.

 <!-- ```java
 import java.util.Scanner;